 These guidelines should be revisited regularly following implementation to gauge success in providing or continuing access to quality recreation opportunities for both groups.
-An implementation group, including both motorized and non-motorized representative, will be convened to help guide implementation of the winter recreation recommendation.
-This group will report out annually to update the Commissioners, agencies, and public on the successes/challenges encountered during and after implementation.
+The Winter Recreation Compromise Proposal will be implemented and guided by an Implementation Committee comprised of local community recreation representatives.
+The Committee will report semi-annually to the Chelan County Commissioners on the challenges and opportunities of implementing the Winter Recreation Compromise Proposal.
+After two years, if the Commissioners determine that significant challenges remain, then the Committee will propose solutions to these challenges.
 This recommendation, as with all other recommendations in the plan, will be a community effort.